 1. Set up an SSH tunnel from your local computer to an EC2 instance that is running in the same VPC as your Amazon DocumentDB cluster.
 For more information, see Connecting to an Amazon DocumentDB cluster from outside an Amazon VPC.

 ssh -i "keypairfile.pem" -L 27017:<cluster endpoint>:27017 ec2-user@<EC2 tunnel endpoint> -N

-This allows you to run commands directly to the local host (27017), and the commands are then sent to the Amazon DocumentDB cluster.
-However, as a best practice, avoid using this method for production environments or if you use the Amazon DocumentDB cluster as a replica set for your connections.
-For more information, see Connecting to Amazon DocumentDB as a Replica Set.
+This allows you to run commands directly to the local host (27017).
+The commands are then sent to the Amazon DocumentDB cluster.
+As a best practice, avoid using this method for production environments or if you use the DocumentDB cluster as a replica set for your connections.
+For more information, see Connecting to Amazon DocumentDB as a replica set.

 If you're using one of these methods, and you're still having trouble connecting, check the following:

 - The Amazon DocumentDB cluster has at least one instance that is in an available state.
 If the instances aren't in available states, they can't accept connections.